 General Fund - The General Fund is the primary operating fund of the Office.
 This fund is used to account for all financial transactions and resources except those required to be accounted for in another fund.
 The general fund financial statements are presented using the modified accrual basis of accounting and the current financial resources measurement focus.
 Using the current financial resources measurement focus, only current assets and current liabilities are included on the balance sheet in the general fund financial statements.
 The modified accrual basis of accounting provides for the recognition of revenues when they become both measurable and available.
+Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
+For this purpose, the office considers revenues to be available if they are collected within 60 days of the end of the current fiscal year end.
 The Office is entitled to reimbursement for certain costs incurred in connection with administration of the Unclaimed Property Program.
 These revenues are recognized when the related expenditures are incurred.
 The Office also receives 4% of the monies accruing to the State according to state statute as service charges.
 Revenues for these service charges are recognized based on the monies that are remitted to the State.
 Expenditures are generally recognized when the related liability is incurred except for compensated absences where vested annual leave is recorded as an expenditure when utilized.